Peehu1308/Christmas/README.md

 npm install

 3️⃣ Run the app locally
-▶ If using Vite
+If using Vite:
 npm run dev

-▶ If using Create React App
+If using Create React App:
 npm start

 🌐 Run on Local Network (Same Wi-Fi)

 Vite:

 npm run dev -- --host

-You’ll see:
+You’ll see a network URL like:

 Network: http://192.168.x.x:5173

-Open this URL on your phone or another device 📱💻
+Open this URL on your phone or another device 📱💻.

 🎮 How to Play
 Start from the Decision Page
 Click Play Game
 Answer each Christmas-themed question
 Santa moves forward with each decision

-At the end, see if you’re Nice or Naughty 🎄
+At the end, see if you’re Nice, Neutral, or Naughty 🎄

 ❄️ Snow Animation

-The falling snow effect is implemented using:

-Randomized snowflakes via useRef
+Snowflakes are randomized via useRef
 Custom CSS animation (@keyframes fall)

-Non-blocking layer (pointer-events-none)
+Non-blocking layer using pointer-events-none

 📱 Mobile Experience

-On mobile screens:

 Questions stay fixed at the bottom
 Santa road stays fully visible
 Buttons are thumb-friendly
 No overflow or hidden content issues

 🎨 Styling
 Tailwind utility classes
 Festive color palette:
 bg-red-800
 bg-green-800
 text-white

-Glassmorphism using bg-white/10 + backdrop-blur
+Glassmorphism: bg-white/10 + backdrop-blur

 🧩 Possible Enhancements
 🔊 Sound effects (jingle bells, button clicks)
 🎁 Progress bar instead of question count
 🎉 Confetti animation for “Nice” results
 🌟 Santa celebration animation at the end
 🌍 Online multiplayer / leaderboard
 🤝 Contributing

 Contributions are welcome!